Known also as “America’s Unknown Child”, the Boy in the Box murder has gone unsolved since the discovery of his body on 25 February 1957.

 - He was severely malnourished.

-- Cause of death was multiple blows to the head.
+- The cause of death was multiple blows to the head.

-On 11 November 1998, the boy was reburied in a donated coffin at the Ivy Hill cemetery and a website was launched to keep this boy’s memory alive and to help generate new leads.
+On 11 November 1998, the boy was reburied in a donated coffin at the Ivy Hill Cemetery.
+Additionally, a website was launched to keep this boy’s memory alive and to help generate new leads.
 The website is America’s Unknown Child.

 Experts agree that if this case occurred 10 or 20 years ago, the crime most likely would have been solved.
 In 1957, police departments did not communicate or share information outside of their local areas.
 Media coverage was also limited to the Pennsylvania/Delaware area.
 In today’s age, this case would have been national news and the information pertaining to this case would have been available to all city and federal law enforcement agencies.